E-Invoicing

 You can choose whether e-invoices should be generated automatically by enabling or disabling the option Automatically generate an e-invoice when creating an invoice (1).

-The e-invoice app can also generate an e-invoice for an intra-community supply if this is automatically detected based on the order and shop settings.
-To enable this, activate the option Mark e-invoice as an intra-community supply when all requirements are met (2).
+The e-invoice app can correctly represent an intra-community supply in the e-invoice if this is detected based on the order and shop settings.
+If you are using an older Shopware version, enable the option Mark e-invoice as an intra-community supply when all requirements are met (1).
 Please read the detailed description, as additional settings are required for this feature to work correctly.

 As of Shopware version 6.6.1.0, intra-community supply can be configured directly in the document settings.
 The option Mark e-invoice as an intra-community supply when all requirements are met is therefore only recommended for older Shopware versions.